Electrical contractor updates

 Our Solar PV Installers page provides information regarding solar photovoltaic inverter systems and other embedded generators.

-In accordance with our Pricing Proposal, our network tariffs have been formulated to reflect the costs allocated to various customer classes.
-The 2018-19 Network Tariff Guide (PDF 1.0 mb) provides our network tariffs for Standard Control Services and prices for Alternative Control Services.
+In accordance with our latest Pricing Proposal, our network tariffs have been formulated to reflect the costs allocated to various customer classes.
+The Network Tariff Guide provides our network tariffs for Standard Control Services and prices for Alternative Control Services.
 See all the latest documents on our Pricing Publications webpage.

 Feedback and suggestions